 If you find the world of construction, maintenance, and engineering appealing, you could have a future as a general contractor.
 However, always keep in mind the time it’ll take to build this career for yourself.

-While you don’t necessarily have to go back to school to train for it, you will need as much on site experience as possible.
-Getting this under your belt is invaluable, as it allows for equipment training, an insight into the pressure you’ll be dealing with, and will allow you to flex your muscles regarding the management role you’re really looking out for.
+While you don’t necessarily have to go back to school to train for it, you will need on-site experience.
+Getting this under your belt is invaluable, as it allows for equipment training, an insight into the pressure you’ll be dealing with, and will allow you to flex your muscles regarding the satisfactory role you’re really looking out for.

 Leave a Reply